JesseKirk00/how-to-use-remote-desktop-within-azure-vms/README.md

-How to Use Remote Desktop Within Azure VMs
+How to Remote Desktop to Azure VMs
 This tutorial will guide you through the process of connecting to an Azure Virtual Machine (VM) using Remote Desktop Protocol (RDP).

-Prerequisites
+Prerequisites :

 An active Azure subscription

 A Windows VM created in Azure

 RDP client installed on your local machine

 : Navigate to Your VM in the Azure Portal :